 Vicki’s Bread Recipe

-(May be multiplied; I make six to eight loaves in my DLX mixer)
+Makes 2 loaves (may be multiplied; I make 6-8 loaves in my DLX mixer)

 Adapted for Electrolux DLX and Bosch mixers; can be made with any stand mixer or by hand.